 My name is Susy Bando.
-You can call me a food lover but please do not call me a foodie.
-Your definition of foodie is probably different than mine because in my mind, a foodie is pretentious about their food experiences.
+You can Call Me a Food Lover but please do not call me a foodie.
+Your definition of foodie may be different than mine but in my mind, a foodie is pretentious about their food experiences.
 I think of myself as a person who loves to eat, cook, find amazing eating spots, browse interesting grocery stores, watch a whole lot of food tv and drive a hundred miles out of the way to visit a farmers market.
 I always have food on my mind.
-My first thought of the day is what am I going to have for lunch, (as I don’t eat breakfast), from there, I’m generally thinking about what I want for dinner and where I’m going to shop for it.
+My first thought of the day is what am I going to have for lunch, (as I don’t eat breakfast),and from there, I’m generally thinking about what I want for dinner and where I’m going to shop for it.

 Some chicken nuggets about me:

-1st food memory – fresh sea urchin on a cucumber when I was 5 years old.
+1st food memory – fresh sea urchin on a cucumber slice when I was 5 years old.

-1st food tv show(s) – There were a couple.
+1st food tv show(s) – There were a few.
 My mom and I watched the Galloping Gourmet, Wok with Yan and the Urban Peasant religiously.

 Best foie gras I ever had – pan seared on a crostini with Apricot jam at Alona Berri in San Sebastian, Spain.